port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/pagerduty.md

 # PagerDuty

 In this example you are going to create a webhook integration between [PagerDuty](https://www.pagerduty.com/) and Port, which will ingest PagerDuty services and its related incidents into Port.
+This integration will involve setting up a webhook to receive notifications from PagerDuty whenever an incident is created or updated, allowing Port to ingest and process the incident entities accordingly.

 ## Prerequisites